Best Health Insurance for Pregnant Women in 2025

 How to Get Insurance When Pregnant

-Pregnancy alone is not considered a qualifying event for health care; that means that, if you become pregnant without insurance, you won't be able to purchase coverage through the marketplace unless you have another qualifying life event.
-Fortunately, getting insurance when pregnant can be done through various avenues.
-Here are some common options to consider:
+Pregnancy alone isn’t a qualifying event for health care coverage.
+If you're pregnant and don't have insurance, you can't buy coverage through the marketplace unless you have another qualifying life event.
+However, there are other ways to get insurance during pregnancy.
+Here are some common options:

 1. 1